Nausea During Pregnancy: Causes, Management, and Concerns

 Causes of nausea during pregnancy

 The cause of nausea during pregnancy is not completely understood.
 However, it does appear to be linked to the production of the human chorionic gonadotropin (HCG) hormone.
 Commonly referred to as the pregnancy hormone, this is the hormone that the body begins to produce once the fertilized egg attaches to the uterine lining.
-Again, how it contributes to nausea is unknown, but because they both peak around the same time, they’re assumed to have a clear connection.
+Again, how it contributes to nausea is unknown, but because of they both peak around the same time, they’re assumed to have a clear connection.

 There are other theories as to what causes nausea during pregnancy as well.
 Some other contributing factors might be:

 - Estrogen is another hormone that rises during early pregnancy and could contribute to queasiness.

 - A sensitive stomach could be made worse while trying to adapt to the changes of pregnancy.

 - Stress or fatigue is suggested to cause a physical reaction within the body, leading to nausea and vomiting.

 When to expect nausea during pregnancy